On bounded ratios of minors of totally positive matrices: Properties of the primitive ratios

-Observe that there is a one-to-one correspondence between facets of a cone and subsets of its extreme rays with the following three properties: \\ $(1)$ Linear subspace generated by vectors from the subset has dimension one less that dimension of the cone. \\ $(2)$ Other extreme rays, which are not in the given subset, all belong to one half-space corresponding to the hyperplane generated by the vectors from the given facet. \\ $(3)$ Such subset is maximal by inclusion. \\ Note, that the second property assures that the generated hyperplane is facet of the cone, not its diagonal section.
-We call subsets of extreme rays with listed three properties as the 'facet sets'.
-Subsets of extreme rays which are complements to facet sets are called 'outer sets'.
-Using the properties listed above we apply proof by exhaustion to find all facets of $\overline{\rm \mathcal{C}}_{4}$.
-Since consideration below apply to the general case, we will refer to $\overline{\rm \mathcal{C}}_{n}$ in what follows, and only specialize to $n=4$ when necessary.
-All primitive vectors can not belong to a single facet.
+Recall that a finite system of linear inequalities is reduced if there is none of the inequalities in the system which can be represented as a non-negative linear combination of other inequalities in it.
+Each inequality of a reduced system corresponds to a facet of the cone of solutions to this system.
+There is a one-to-one correspondence between facets of a cone and subsets of its extreme rays with the following three properties: \begin{enumerate} \item Linear subspace generated by vectors in the subset has a co-dimension one in the cone. \item All extreme rays not in the subset belong to a half-space bounded by the hyperplane that contains the given facet. \item Such subset is maximal by inclusion. \end{enumerate} We call subsets of extreme rays with these three properties {\em facet sets}.
+Subsets of extreme rays which are complements to facet sets will be called {\em outer sets}.
+The linear inequality defined by an outer set $U$ (equivalently, by the corresponding facet set) is $(\Vec{n},\Vec{x})<0$, where $\Vec{n}$ is a vector normal to the subspace spanned by the facet set that satisfies $(\Vec{n},\Vec{f})<0$ for any $\Vec{f}\in U$.

+Using the three properties listed above, one can find all facets of $\overline{\rm \mathcal{C}}_{n}$ by exhaustive search.
 For each primitive vector we are searching for all outer sets containing this primitive vector.
-There are several possible cases:
+There are two possible cases:

-$1.$ Initial primitive vector is one of the $2n$ vectors containing variable corresponding to a circle with $n$ consecutive crosses.
-Then, the rest of the vectors yield a facet set, since they span a subspace of dimension one less then the dimension of the cone, and the properties (2) and (3) hold because the outer set consists of one vector.
+$1.$ Initial primitive vector is one of the $2n$ vectors containing a coordinate corresponding to a cyclically dense Pl\"ucker variable.
+Then, the rest of the vectors yield a facet set, since they span a subspace of dimension one less then the dimension of the cone, and the properties (2) and (3) hold because the outer set consists of a single vector.